Stephen-Data-Engineer-Public/BDPN/Dataset/Query/Read.md

 For each customer, calculate the percentage of their orders that were delivered for free.​ Assume free delivery applies when the order total is at least $150.​

-## Find top customers by payment method usage​
-For each payment method (Cash, Debit Card, Online Payment, Credit Card), find the customer(s) with the highest percentage of orders paid using that method.​

 ## List pending deliveries (excluding blacklisted customers)​
 The result should include: order_id, customer_address, & carrier​
 Find the second highest purchase per customer​